 (3) Be of good moral character;

-(5) Have passed a written jurisprudence examination administered by the state dental board under division (E)(2) of section 4715.03 of the Revised Code.
+(5) Have passed a written jurisprudence examination administered by the state dental board under division (F)(2) of section 4715.03 of the Revised Code.

 (6) Have taken and received a passing score from a basic science and laboratory examination as established by paragraph (B) of this rule.

-(7) Have successfully completed a minimum of two years of clinical training in one of the following:
+(7) Have successfully completed a minimum of two years of clinical training in general dentistry in one of the following:

 (8) Have met any one of the following requirements:

 (a) Have taken an examination administered by any of the following regional testing agencies and received on each component of the examination a passing score as specified in division (A) of section 4715.11 of the Revised Code: the central regional dental testing service, inc., the northeast regional board of dental examiners, inc., the southern regional dental testing agency, inc. or the western regional examining board;

 (b) Possess a license in good standing from another state and have actively engaged in the legal and reputable practice of dentistry in another state or in the armed forces of the United States, the United States public health service, or the United States department of veterans' affairs for five years immediately preceding application.

 (B) The basic science and laboratory examination required by paragraph (A)(6) of this rule must be provided by an accredited institution and examine at a minimum competency in providing oral health care within the scope of general dentistry for children, adolescent, adult, geriatric and medically compromised patients including; but not limited to, the following: